dmarticus/dmarticus.github.io/_posts/2026-06-21-messy-fusion.md

 ---

-The pattern is the same across the cases: the question is not just whether a technical choice is right; it's what has to move if it turns out wrong.
-A decision is still reversible when it can be changed locally, but it becomes lock-in when the surrounding system has to move with it.
+The question is the same at every scale: not just whether a technical choice is right, but what has to move if it turns out wrong.
+A decision stays reversible when it can be changed locally.
+It becomes lock-in when the surrounding system has to move with it.

-This ansatz makes seams the real one-way doors in software.
-Interfaces, state boundaries, and deployment boundaries are where dependencies accumulate.
-A bad architecture with clean seams can be replaced.
-A decent architecture with fused seams can become permanent.

 LLMs don't meaningfully move the needle on this constraint.
 Faster implementation helps, but code is only one layer – the hard work is preserving correctness and compatibility while changing the system underneath active users.
 If anything, faster implementation raises the stakes: teams can now create coupling faster than they can understand it.